Mary Stalcup Markward: Background

 She was born as Mary R. Stalcup to Maria and Benjamin Stalcup on February 10, 1922.
 Benjamin Stalcup worked as a government bookbinder.
-Mary lived in Fairfax County, Virginia and was recruited by the FBI in 1943, just a week after her wedding.
+Mary lived in Fairfax County, Virginia, and was recruited by the FBI in 1943, just a week after her wedding.
 Her husband, George A. Markward (1912–1969), had been sent to Europe to fight in World War II.

 Career

 Markward was working in a beauty shop on Massachusetts Avenue.
 She may have been approached to spy because several of her clients were thought to be Communists by the FBI.
 Her daughter believed that her mother's essay written about her pride in being an American brought her to the attention of the FBI.
 The essay was published in a local Virginia paper.
 Markward worked undercover for almost seven years, a time that was stressful for her because she was shunned by friends and family because of her activities with the Party.

 After consulting earlier in the year with HUAC, the Party heard and expelled her in February 1951.

-Markward testified before the House Committee on Un-American Activities on July 11, 1951 that Annie Lee Moss, Maurice Braverman, and about 240 other people were Communist party members.
+Markward testified before the House Committee on Un-American Activities on July 11, 1951, that Annie Lee Moss, Maurice Braverman, and about 240 other people were Communist Party members.
 She provided the names of their spouses and gave the exact dates of party meetings.
 While her memory of membership and Party activities was largely accurate, Markward did not provide evidence that the Communist Party had any strength in the DC area.
 At one point in her testimony, she even joked about the Party's inability to recruit young, new members.
 In the list of members she did provide, there appeared to be a connection between Party membership and civil rights activism; several people whom Markward accused were less involved with communism and more concerned with picketing segregated areas of the city.

-HUAC also questioned her in a manner to discredit the all-but-defeated the Progressive Party from the 1948 election: Mr. Velde: As to the Communist Party connection with the Progressive Party, could you describe that briefly?
+HUAC also questioned her in a manner to discredit the all-but-defeated Progressive Party from the 1948 election: Mr. Velde: As to the Communist Party connection with the Progressive Party, could you describe that briefly?